gerson-moralesd/portfolio/README.md

 By fine-tuning our inventory policies and using the insights from the simulation, we were able to optimize the warehouse's performance, selling nearly 2 million cards monthly and maintaining reasonable costs.
 This project highlights the value of simulation tools like Simio in making informed decisions and improving warehouse management.

 ![Simio Warehouse poster](/assets/img/Simio Warehouse - Fall 2023 Simio Case Study.png)
-Open the PDF presentation here
+Open this poster in full resolution
 Find the Simio file here

 ### Optimizing Distribution Networks for OptiCoffee (_Summer 2023_)